holoviz/panel/doc/tutorials/display_pn_panel.md

 - Display a string with `pn.panel(some_string)`
 - Display plot figures like Matplotlib, hvPlot and Plotly with `pn.panel(fig)`
 - Display most Python objects with `pn.panel(some_python_object)`
-- Configure how the object is displayed by giving arguments to `pn.panel`
+- Configure how an object is displayed by giving arguments to `pn.panel`
 - Display most Python objects in layouts like `pn.Column` with and without the use of `pn.panel`

 ## Resources